-Vessels involved will be keeping continuous listening watch on Channel 16 and have a working channel pre-determined for general communications.
+Vessels / JUV involved will be keeping continuous listening watch on Channel 16 and have a working channel pre-determined for general communications.

-Vessels will display appropriate lights and marks as required by the International Rules for Preventing Collisions at Sea.
+Vessels / JUV display appropriate lights and marks as required by the International Rules for Preventing Collisions at Sea.